 CDataAllocator

-I haven’t written some c++ now for a good six months, I’ve been busy within Unity, c#, and python for the most part, at the time of this post.
-This weekend I thought I would brush up a little bit, I thought back to some of the more challenging assignments I had back when I was in school.
+This weekend I thought I would brush up a little bit on some C++, I thought back to some of the more challenging assignments I had back when I was in school.
 This one isn’t as wide in scope as that assignment, but it was a great exercise.
-I’m not one to jump into heavy template usage where it isn’t needed, but this sort of system really kind of depends on it for extensibility of multiple data types.
+I’m not one to jump into heavy template usage where it isn’t needed, but this sort of system depends on it for extensibility of multiple data types.

 How the CDataAllocator initializes nodes contiguously in memory